peteweb/add-xcode-ui-tests/README.md

 * [Pete](http://twitter.com/peteweb) on Twitter

-Note: I sleep a lot - so it may take me awhile to get back to you.
+*Note: I sleep a lot - so it may take me awhile to get back to you - apologies in advance.*

 ### EPIC DISCLAIMER ###